 State Representative, 7th Hampden

-Jake is a graduate of Ludlow High School and Framingham State University.
-He has served on the Ludlow School Committee since 2009 and is the the Assistant Executive Officer of the Massachusetts State Universities Council of Presidents.
-Jake believes we should be investing in our public parks and open spaces, keeping them safe and accessible.
+Jake is a graduate of Framingham State University.
+He has served on the Ludlow School Committee for 11 years and is a fierce advocate for public education in his role as the Assistant Executive Officer of the Massachusetts State Universities Council of Presidents.
+Investing in public transportation and parks and open space for the citizens of western Massachusetts are priorities for Jake.

 State Representative, 29th Middlesex